Bulwell: Education

 Schools around Bulwell have long been among the UK's worst performers.
-The whole Bulwell area was designated an "Education Action Zone" in 1999 under a scheme to address the problems.
+The whole Bulwell area was designated an Education Action Zone in 1999, under a scheme to address the problems.
 Standards have risen since, but deficiencies persist.
 The north Nottingham region has the UK's lowest level of students progressing to higher education.
 The 2006–2007 league tables for secondary education showed Nottingham schools to be the country's second worst achievers.

 Marcia Puckey, head of Hempshill Hall Primary before she retired in the summer of 2005, was the longest-serving school head in Britain.
 She received an OBE for her services to education in the Queen's New Year's Honours List 2006.

 Bulwell's flagship new school, The Bulwell Academy, was officially opened in September 2009, with all pupils from the former Henry Mellish School and the former Alderman Derbyshire School (later River Leen School) moving into the new building by August 2010.

+Amenities

+Bulwell has a library, a swimming pool, many churches and fast food restaurants.

+There are also two golf courses, a youth club, a police station and a Tudor-style arcade hidden down an alleyway off the Market Place.